jjchrist/HMER/README.md

 * **img_preprocess.py** - to precosess image before recognition,
 * **main.py** - main file to start project with simple GUI
 * **predict_fnc.py** - file with prediction functions
-* **CharacterSegmentation.py** - python module with realisation of line segmentation functionality.
-It takes its input from the `input` folder and saves the segmented characters into `segmented` folder.
 * **regexpr.py** - regular expression functions to prepare recognized expression before converting to LaTeX format
 * **train.ipynb** - notebook with a model training, trained models are saved in 'model' directory